ServeurpersoCom/s2s.cpp/README.md

   the client: the server keeps nothing between two turns
 - Embedded web UI plus `s2s.js`, the same client as a standalone ES module to drop on any page
-- No conversation text in the server log

 ## Architecture